lawrennd/old_talks/_mlai/gaussian-processes.md

 \subsection{Weight Space View}

 \notes{To generate typical functional predictions from the model, we need a set of model parameters.
-We assume that the parameters are drawn independently from a Gaussian density,
+We assume that the parameters are drawn independently from a Gaussian density,}
 $$
 \weightVector \sim \gaussianSamp{\zerosVector}{\alpha\eye},
 $$
-then we can combine this with the definition of our prediction function $\mappingFunction(\inputVector)$,
+\notes{then we can combine this with the definition of our prediction function $\mappingFunction(\inputVector)$,}
 $$
 \mappingFunction(\inputVector) =
 \weightVector^\top \basisVector(\inputVector).
 $$
-We can now sample from the
-prior density to obtain a vector $\weightVector$ using the function `np.random.normal` and combine these parameters with our basis to create some samples of what $\mappingFunction(\inputVector)$ looks like,}
+\notes{We can now sample from the prior density to obtain a vector $\weightVector$ using the function `np.random.normal` and combine these parameters with our basis to create some samples of what $\mappingFunction(\inputVector)$ looks like,}